August 2016 Central Italy earthquake: Casualties and rescue work

 As of 26 August 2016, the official figures of the Protezione Civile report that the earthquake caused the death of 297 people: 234 in Amatrice, 11 in Accumoli and 49 in Arquata del Tronto.
 At least 365 injured had to be treated in hospitals, mainly in Rieti and Ascoli Piceno, while people with less serious injuries were treated on the spot.

 In addition to those rescued with the help of other inhabitants or escaped by themselves, 238 people were pulled alive from the rubble by the timely intervention of the authorities, 215 by the Vigili del Fuoco and 23 by the Soccorso Alpino.

 Approximately 2,100 people found shelter at emergency camps.
 Approximately 4,400 people were involved in the search and rescue operations, including 70 teams with rescue dogs.
 Logistics made use of 12 helicopters, with nine more on stand-by.

-The earthquake killed 280 Italians, 11 Romanians, and several others.
-The complete list is seen to the right.